langstonstewart/PocketDex-Codex/README.md

 Use card set numbers to add cards to the deck, with an optional description on how to use that specific card.
 ![deck_img](https://raw.githubusercontent.com/langstonstewart/PocketDex-Codex/refs/heads/main/images/deck_img.png)

-No need for entries.
 Cards can be added to a deck regardless of entry status.
 Once completed, the deck will be saved as a JSON file, ready to be viewed within the CLI tool.

 ## Set Completion: